Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 In the center of the room is a large, low table, waxed and polished to a mirrored finish.
 Even the poker in its stand next to the blazing fireplace is polished.
 Large, overstuffed divans and couches are arranged about the room.
 Two chairs of burgundy-colored wood with padded leather seats and back cushions face the hearth.
 A huge painting hangs over the mantelpiece in a heavy, gilded frame.
 The rolling firelight illuminates the carefully ren­ dered portrait.
 It is an exact likeness of lreena Kolyana."
 _____

 This chamber has several exits, including a large set of double doors in the west wall, a door at each end of the north wall, and a door to the south.

-The painting above the fireplace depicts [[Tatyana]],

-a beautiful young woman with auburn hair. [[Strahd]] commissioned the painting over four centuries ago to impress his beloved.
+The painting above the fireplace depicts [[Tatyana]], a beautiful young woman with auburn hair. [[Strahd]] commissioned the painting over four centuries ago to impress his beloved.
 The fact that [[Ireena]] Kolyana looks exactly like [[Tatyana]] is proof to [[Strahd]] that both women were born with the same soul.

 The back wall of the fireplace contains a secret door, which is opened by lifting the poker from its stand.
 The fire must be extinguished in order for. anyone to reach the secret door safely.
-Otherwis_e,- a creaturi that enters the fireplace for the first time on a tm'!rc>r �ta�ts its, turn there takes s (ldlO) A�e o.�r1�ge:and'�atches fire..
+Otherwise, a creature that enters the fireplace for the first time on a tm'!rc>r �ta�ts its, turn there takes s (ldlO) A�e o.�r1�ge:and'�atches fire..
 Until someone takes an action lo..iio'4se ;the flames on the creature, it takes � (ldlO) fi��·damage at the start. of each of its turns.
 (Ttii�· fire d��uig�·is.cumulative with the damage from standing in the:fireplace.).
 The secret door provides access to area K38.

 TREASURE